 - CSR Decoder – view the CSR to ensure provided information like CN, OU, O, etc. is correct.

 - SSL Converter – very handy if you need to convert your existing certificate in a different format.

 That’s right.
-Geekflare got two SSL/TLS related tools.
+Geekflare has two SSL/TLS related tools.